zacstewart/dotfiles/README.md

-== dotfiles
+# dotfiles

 A collection of all my NIX configuration files.
+Install script forthcoming.